 Quoting David H. Lipman, a Malware Researcher/Analyst.

-MBAM is not an anti-virus application and does not replace an an anti-virus application.
-MBAM is an adjunct, complimentary, anti malware application.
+MBAM is not an anti-virus application and does not replace an anti-virus application.
+MBAM is an adjunct, complimentary, anti-malware application.

 In its role as an adjunct, complimentary, anti-malware application it has limitations in aspects that the anti-virus application performs in its role.